brunoCarvalhoJr/ex-react-js-dotnet6-api/README.md

 ## Getting started

-1 - Clone this repo using git clone git@github.com:brunoCarvalhoJr/example-reactjs-dotnet6-api
+1 - Clone this repo using git clone git@github.com:brunoCarvalhoJr/example-reactjs-dotnet6-api.git

-## Utilization

-When running the project, set your backend path and press enter.

-Set the Feature name of your entity and press enter.

-Set your entity name and press enter.

-Set your frontend path and hit enter.

-Okay, all the standard backEnd and Front files were generated, now make the injection and necessary dependencies and continuity to your development.
+2 - Move yourself to the appropriate directory
+3 - Run yarn install dependencies
+4 - Create your DB
+5 - Run your backend to create tables of DB
+6 - Run yarn start to start the server.